Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

 3. Navigate to **local.settings.json** in Visual Studio.
 Then use the values you recorded earlier to fill in the blanks.
 4. Navigate to **ChangeFeedProcessor.cs**.
 In the parameters for the **Run** function, perform the following actions:

 	a.
-Replace the text **FILL IN YOUR EVENT HUB NAME** with the name of your event hub.
-If you followed earlier instructions, the name of your event hub is **event-hub1**.
+Replace the text **YOUR MAIN COLLECTION NAME HERE** with the name of your main collection.
+If you followed earlier instructions, the name of your collection is **collection1**.

 	b.
-Replace the text **FILL IN YOUR DATABASE NAME** with the name of your database.
-If you followed earlier instructions, the name of your database is **database1**.
+Replace the text **YOUR LEASES COLLECTION NAME HERE** with the name of your leases collection.
+If you followed earlier instructions, the name of your leases collection is **leases**.

 	c.
-Replace the text **FILL IN YOUR COLLECTION NAME** with the name of your collection.
-If you followed earlier instructions, the name of your collection is **collection1**.
+At the top of Visual Studio, make sure that the Startup Project box on the left of the green arrow says **ChangeFeedFunction**, and if it says something else, arrow down and click on **ChangeFeedFunction**.

 	d.
-Replace the text **LEASES COLLECTION NAME HERE** with the name of your leases collection.
-If you followed earlier instructions, the name of your leases collection is **leases**.

-	e.
-At the top of Visual Studio, make sure that the Startup Project box on the left of the green arrow says **ChangeFeedAzureFunction**, and if it says something else, arrow down and click on **ChangeFeedAzureFunction**.

-	f.
 Press the start button at the top of the page to run the program.
 It will look like this green triangle:
 	![startbutton](/Lab/labpics/startbutton.PNG)

-	g.
+	e.
 You will know the function is running when the console app says "Job host started" at the bottom.

 ---